Scott Baio: Political views

 Baio is a registered Republican and has described his politics as conservative.
 He campaigned for Ronald Reagan in his youth and attended Reagan's state funeral.
 Upon Reagan's death in 2004, he was quoted by the New York Daily News as saying, "President Reagan made me feel proud to be an American.
 Today, I feel sadness."

 Baio endorsed Republican presidential candidates Mitt Romney in 2012 and Donald Trump in 2016, and he spoke at the opening night of the 2016 Republican National Convention.
 He also supported Donald Trump in the 2020 presidential election.

-In an interview with Ashley Webster, Baio described President Barack Obama as being "either dumb, a Muslim, or a Muslim sympathizer, and I don't think he's dumb".

 On December 15, 2016, Baio accused Nancy Mack, wife of Chad Smith, drummer for Red Hot Chili Peppers, of physically assaulting him at their children's elementary school function.
 Baio claims Mack began berating and cursing him over his support of Trump and at one point attacked him, grabbing him under his arms and then shaking and pushing him.
 Mack claimed she was trying to show Baio how Trump hugs women and denied any intentional physical aggression.

-On August 26, 2017, Baio re-tweeted a Sandy Hook conspiracy theory meme, insinuating that the recent death of Heather Heyer and the Sandy Hook shooting were linked hoaxes.
+On August 26, 2017, Baio re-tweeted a Sandy Hook conspiracy theory meme, insinuating that the 2017 killing of Heather Heyer in Charlottesville and the Sandy Hook shooting of 2012 were linked hoaxes.

-Abuse allegations
+Allegations of abuse

-On January 29, 2018, sexual misconduct allegations made by Nicole Eggert against Baio resurfaced.
-Eggert first made the allegations on the Nik Richie Radio show in 2013 and then repeated them on her Twitter account and on The Dr. Oz Show.
-She claimed that Baio molested her for three years beginning when she was 14 and a co-star on Charles in Charge, and that when she was 17, she had intercourse with him.
-Baio has denied the allegations.
-He contends that he had sexual relations with Eggert only once, and that the encounter occurred after she had turned 18.
-Baio contended that Eggert's own words to Richie proved he did not have intercourse with Eggert while she was a minor.
+On January 29, 2018, sexual misconduct allegations made by Nicole Eggert against Baio surfaced.
+In 2013 Eggert stated on the Nik Richie Radio show that she and Baio had a one-time encounter "years" after Charles in Charge ended, which would have been after 1990.
+In the more elaborated account, discussed on The Dr. Oz Show and Megyn Kelly Today, Eggert claimed that Baio molested her beginning in 1986 when she was 14, and that when she was 17, she had intercourse with him.
+Baio contends that he had sexual relations with Eggert only once, and that the encounter occurred after she had turned 18.
+Baio explained that Eggert's own words to Richie proved he did not have intercourse with Eggert while she was a minor, since the final episode of Charles in Charge aired in November 1990, ten months after Eggert turned 18.

 Several months later, Alexander Polinsky, another co-star in Charles in Charge, accused Baio of verbally abusing and physically assaulting him while on set.